ahmadrezabaqerzade/Language-Modeling/readme.md

 ## Generate:
 In this year <span style="color: red;"> , as he was in the first game of the season , and he was named the team ’ s captain . </span>

-This recommend ed appr oach helps prevent potential issues related to com- putational graph tracking <span style="color: red;"> _, as he was in the first game of the season , and he was named the team ’ s captain ._ </span>
+This recommended approach helps prevent potential issues related to computational graph tracking ** _, as he was in the first game of the season , and he was named the team ’ s captain ._  **

 I think the movie <span style="color: red;"> was good. </span>